EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/VO.Util.md

 ### VO.Util.read_casjobs_table

 Read SDSS CasJobs table into a matrix or table.
 Package: VO.util Description: Read SDSS CasJobs table into a matrix or table.
-If output is a matrix and some columns contains strings than
+If output is a matrix and some columns contains strings than the unique strings will be replaced by numbers and a